River and Rowing Museum: Schwarzenbach International Rowing Gallery

-There is a contemporary painting by the entrance, Gollon At Henley, painted by Chris Gollon and commissioned by the River & Rowing Museum in 2008.
+There was a contemporary painting by the entrance, Gollon At Henley, painted by Chris Gollon and commissioned by the River & Rowing Museum in 2008.
 The image shows a defeated crew at Henley Royal Regatta.
-Inside the gallery, the story of international rowing is presented, allowing the visitor to experience the sport and understand what it is like to compete on the water.
+Inside the gallery, the story of international rowing was presented, allowing the visitor to experience the sport and understand what it is like to compete on the water.

 Rowing is one of the world's oldest sports and the gallery tells its story in detail.
-On display are many objects no previously shown in public, film footage showing races, and a range of interactive exhibits of general interest.
-Sections include exhibits on the following:
+On display were many objects no previously shown in public, film footage showing races, and a range of interactive exhibits of general interest.
+Sections included exhibits on the following: